harievenad05/payment_react_native/README.md

 yarn install
 ```

-Follow the README.md to run it locally
+Follow the README.md instructions in repective directory to run the application